tunefull/tunefull.github.io/docs/index.md

 * Google Sign-in [(Documentation)](https://developers.google.com/identity/sign-in/android/start-integrating)

     * Sign-in lets the user create and log into their account.
 The client app will authenticate with Google and pass the authentication token to the server.
-The server will also need access to Google Sign-In.
-This will help with user authentication and creating accounts.
-The server will take the token passed by the client, and will authenticate it with Google.
+The server will also need access to Google Sign-In: it will take the token passed by the client, and will authenticate it with Google.

     * Sign-in is required for full usage of the app.
 The discovery feature can be used without sign-in, but these users will not be able to follow accounts.

 * Spotify API [(Android SDK)](https://developer.spotify.com/documentation/android/) [(Web API)](https://developer.spotify.com/documentation/web-api/reference-beta/)

     * Spotify API allows for clips to be played through the app, and allows for clips to link to the full song on Spotify.
-The server will also need access to Spotify.
+The server will likely also need access to Spotify.

     * Access to Spotify API or some other music API is necessary for the functioning of this app.